HemalK1412/GameProgramming/Tutorials/Update UI.md

 #### Script Flow

-1. > Character picks up a key.
+1. > The character picks up a key.
-   >> The collectable scripts update the Playe Inventory.
+   >> The collectable scripts update the Player Inventory.
-2. > This invokes the counter in our UI
+2. > This invokes the counter in our UI.
    >> Which then grabs the latest value updated in the Inventory and updates the counter.